Why choose this apprenticeship?

 You must be a minimum of 18 years old and working for at least 30 hours per week in an appropriate role.

-You must also complete an Enhanced Disclosure and Barring Service (DBS) check.
-University College Birmingham will coordinate and fund the completion of the DBS check.
+You must also complete an Enhanced Disclosure and Barring Service (DBS) check through your employer and provide eligible evidence prior to starting the apprenticeship.

 Academic entry requirements: Please visit our Country Specific Information page.